kubernetes/release/README.md

 ## Intro

-Kubernetes releases are done by the Kubernetes team at Google due to permissions and other restrictions.
+Live Kubernetes releases are done by the Kubernetes team at Google due to permissions and other restrictions.
 This may expand eventually to allow other Kubernetes contributors to generate releases.

-The current process runs by default in *mock* mode and anyone should be able to run it in this mode to see exactly how the process works.
+The current tooling runs by default in *mock* mode and anyone should be able to run it in this mode to see exactly how the process works.
 In *mock* mode all the code paths are followed for a release, but nothing is pushed to repositories.